SELab-2/OSOC-6/serverSetup.md

 #### Back end

 The easiest is to follow [this link](https://github.com/SELab-2/OSOC-6/wiki/Development-setup) first.
-After you have done that, everything to run the backend is set up.
+After you have done that, everything to run the back end is set up.

-To run the backend, you simply can go to the `/backend` folder and run the following command.
+To run the back end, you simply can go to the `/backend` folder and run the following command.
 ```
 ./gradlew bootRun
 ```